khaeru/sdmx/doc/sources.rst

 SDMX-ML —
 `Website <https://www.norges-bank.no/en/topics/Statistics/open-data/>`__

-- Few dataflows.
-So do not use categoryscheme.
+- Few data flows, so do not use category scheme.
 - It is unknown whether NB supports series-keys-only.